s225389846/Global-Study-Share-Platform/README.md

 Questions
 Answers
 Ensure that you have the correct MongoDB Atlas access credentials to interact with the database, that has been shared with you.

+The user management handles profile creation, updation, retrieval and deletion.
+We used password hashing in user registraion for security.
+Admins can create and view the users.
+Users can update or see their details.
+Only super admins can delete admins but user role can updae only their details.
+The routes are in server.js, the schema design in user.js, and userController.js has frontend integration and other features.
+The name, email and password are mandatory then passwords use bycript for hashing and API has proper error handling codes included in them.